josephrhobbs/personal-website/source/index.md

 ~

+::notice[I'm happy to announce that my website will be getting a new look soon!
+In the meantime, I've left everything as it is.]

 Welcome to my website!

 You can head on over to [About](/about) to learn more about me, or you can check out my project portfolio at the [Projects](/projects) tab.